 The Focused Assessment with Sonography in Trauma (FAST) is a point-of-care ultrasound examination performed at the time of presentation of a trauma patient.

 It is an ultrasound protocol developed to identify intraperitoneal free fluid (assumed to be hemoperitoneum in the context of trauma) allowing for an immediate transfer to theater, CT or other.

-Now, the use of ultrasound device (US) in trauma has expanded to identifying a variety of traumatic injuries: hemoperitoneum, pneumothorax, hemothorax, hemopericardium with or without tamponade, traumatic hypovolemia, and even rib, nose, and other fractures!
-Clinicians who use the SIFULTRAS-5.42 seek to quickly detect free intraabdominal fluid and the cardiac head shelps you to quickly detect any cardiac complications that may occur.
+The use of ultrasound device (US) in trauma has expanded to identifying a variety of traumatic injuries: hemoperitoneum, pneumothorax, hemothorax, hemopericardium with or without tamponade, traumatic hypovolemia, and even rib, nose, and other fractures!
+The convex head helps you to quickly detect free intraabdominal fluid and the cardiac head shelps you to quickly detect any cardiac complications that may occur.

 The extended FAST, or E-FAST, expands the examination to assess for pneumothorax.
 The primary indications for performing a FAST are blunt or penetrating trauma, trauma in pregnancy, or hypotension of unclear etiology.

-A FAST using the portable ultrasound scanner SIFULTRAS-5.42 helps determine which patients require emergent laparotomy and which can be monitored or await slower, more definitive studies.
-Image courtesy of Wikimedia Commons.
+A FAST using the wireless portable color doppler double head ultrasound scanner helps determine which patients require emergent laparotomy and which can be monitored or await slower, more definitive studies.

 The philosophy behind the FAST examination is that fluid will pool in the most dependent areas.

 As a result, the FAST examination includes 3 views that can detect pooled blood (red lines) and one to evaluate the heart: the hepatorenal recess, the perisplenic view, the subxiphoid pericardial window, and the suprapubic window.